amigavision/amigavision.github.io/ntsc.md

 | **2880p**          | 12:14 | (0.86) |
 | **4320p**<br>(8K)  | 13:16 | (0.81) |

-We keep the ratio within 0.08 of the optimal 0.83 that is the 5:6 PAR, which makes it possible to go as low as 800p resolutions — trying to do proper integer-scaled NTSC PAR on resolutions lower than that (e.g. 720p or 640p, two common handheld emulator resolutions) just doesn’t look right, so we keep those at 1:1 PAR.
+We keep the ratio within 0.08 of the optimal 0.83&ndash;0.85 that are the 5:6 *&* 6:7 PARs, which makes it possible to go as low as 800p resolutions — trying to do proper integer-scaled NTSC PAR on resolutions lower than that (e.g. 720p or 640p, two common handheld emulator resolutions) just doesn’t look right, so we keep those at 1:1 PAR.

 ---